 “Jobs doesn’t sit through much of anything; one of the ways he dominates is through sheer movement.”
 Joe Nocera

-The bio ‘Steve Jobs’ topped Amazon’s list of 10 best-selling books of 2011.
+The bio ‘Steve Jobs’ topped an Amazon.com list of 10 best-selling books.

 Listening to author Walter Isaacson in his interview with Charlie Rose, one of his comments that caught my attention was this [paraphrased]: